Introduction to Universal Design for Learning:

 Getting to CAST

-The institute is offered at CAST in Wakefield, Massachusetts.
+The Institutes offered at CAST are hosted at our office in Wakefield, Massachusetts.
 Located just 10 miles north of Boston, Wakefield is conveniently located at the intersection of two major highways (I-93 and I-95/128), and is easily accessible by commuter rail (MBTA) from Boston.
 Wakefield is also less than 20 miles from the charming seaside communities of the North Shore.

 Travel and Hotel